Rockies vs. Cardinals Player Props Betting Odds

 McMahon Stats

-- McMahon will look for his sixth straight game with a hit in this matchup.
-During his last five outings he is hitting .444 with three doubles, two home runs, two walks and eight RBI.
+- McMahon will look for his seventh straight game with a hit in this matchup.
+During his last 10 outings he is batting .333 with four doubles, three home runs, five walks and 11 RBI.

 McMahon Recent Games